facebook/react-native-website/docs/new-architecture-app-intro.md

 There are a few prerequisites that should be addressed before the New Architecture is enabled in your application.

-## Use a React Native >= 0.68 release
+## Use a React Native >= 0.68 Release

 React Native released the support for the New Architecture with the release `0.68.0`.

 This guide is written with the expectation that you’re using the latest React Native release.
 At the moment of writing, this is `0.70.0`.
-Other than this guide, you can leverage the [upgrade helper](https://react-native-community.github.io/upgrade-helper/) to determine what other changes may be required for your project.
+Besides this guide, you can leverage the [upgrade helper](https://react-native-community.github.io/upgrade-helper/) to determine what other changes may be required for your project.

 To update to the most recent version of React Native, you can run this command: